Buildbot no longer supports Python 2.7 on the Buildbot master.

-For many VC systems, the User Name is actually an account name on the system which hosts the repository.
+For many VCSs, the User name is actually an account name on the system which hosts the repository.

-As such, turning the name into an email address is a simple matter of appending
+As such, turning the name into an email address is simply a matter of appending

 Some projects use other kinds of mappings (for example the preferred email address may be at

-cvs.project.org), and some VC systems have full separation between the concept of a user and that of an account on the repository host (like Perforce).
+cvs.project.org), and some VCSs have full separation between the concept of a user and that of an account on the repository host (like Perforce).